sgkhusal/42-CPP/cpp08/README.md

 ## STL Containers
 Template classes that are used to store data.
 They need to be instantiated specifying the type of object

-About containers complexity:
+**About containers complexity:**
 - constant complexity: the performance of the container is unrelated to the number of elements contained by it.
 It would need as much time to perform on a thousand elements as it would on a million.
 - logarithmic complexity: the performance is proportional to the logarithm of the number of elements contained in it.
 It would take twice as long in processing a million elements (1,000,000 = 1,000 ^ 2) as it would in processing a thousand.
 - linear complexity: the performance is proportional to the number of elements.
-It would be a thousand times slower in processing a million elements than it would be in processing a thousand.
+It would be a thousand times slower in processing a million elements than it would be in processing a thousand (1,000,000 = 1,000 * 1,000)

 For a given container, the complexities may be different for differing operations (for example, element insertion complexity may be constant but search complexity linear). **It is important to understand how a container may perform as also the functionality it will be used with to choose the right container**.
 Your application might have requirements that can be satisfied by more than one STL container.
 But the selection is important because a wrong choice could result in performance issues and scalability bottlenecks.